nqoptik/pointcloud_matching/Readme.txt

 		cmake ..
 		make
 	Copy "config.ini" to build/
-	There are 8 config files correspoinding to 8 datasets;
+	There are 8 config files corresponding to 8 datasets;
 	If you want to run with dataset 1, you need to copy the content of the "config_1.ini" file and paste it to "config.ini" file.

 Executors: